 As part of a suite of defences your body deploys to combat the effects of heat and minimize the damage it does, increased UV light prompts a larger percentage of hair follicles to rest rather than grow.
 This means that hair loss is reduced as the body holds onto its hair for longer.
 A thick head of hair helps to protect the body from the sun's rays.

-When the temperature starts to fall (in late summer and early autumn), the hair's rest and grow cycles return to normal.
+When the temperature starts to fall (in late summer and early autumn), the hair's rest and growth cycles return to normal.
 This prompts a large-scale hair loss, as more follicles stop resting and start growing (meaning old hair is discarded to make way for fresh, new hair).
 The process results in increased shedding, which is what people notice during seasonal hair loss.

-Many people want to know how long does seasonal hair loss lasts and what can be done about it.
+Many people want to know how long seasonal hair loss lasts and what can be done about it.
 In most cases, all that's necessary is to wait for the weather to finish cooling down - your hair loss will gradually stabilize over the winter and spring.
 It should diminish over the summer.
 Then the loss will pick up again as summer draws to a close and autumn begins.

 For most men, there's no need to treat seasonal hair loss.
 That said, if you find that you're still losing more hair than you would like, it may be worth seeking assistance from elsewhere to see what options are available.
-If you want to find out more about options for hair loss help, take a look at what solutions UPGUYS can offer.